A lot of people ask me how to make meditation a habit. And I have a pretty good answer to that question. With my method you’ll meditate every day.

 That’s why you need:

-- A way to record your meditation time
+- A way to record your practice times

-- A way to motivate yourself to meditate daily
+- A way to motivate yourself to practice daily

-When you start tracking meditation times, you can make sure that you are giving enough time to each of the major meditations.
+When you start tracking meditation times, you can make sure that you are giving enough time to each of the major techniques.

 Why You Need To Make Meditation A Habit